 Please report a problem

-PLEASE NOTE: This page is only intended to receive concerns regarding San Francisquito Creek during large storm events.
+PLEASE NOTE: Please be aware that responses to your report may be delivered to your junk mail folder.
+This page is only intended to receive concerns regarding San Francisquito Creek during large storm events.
 For routine items regarding this creek, or other concerns within the areas served by the agencies listed below at left, please contact those agencies.
 We appreciate your report, and we will only contact you if we need additional information.
 If the problem you are reporting represents an imminent threat to life or property, please call 9-1-1.

 Information presented on this website's Flood Map is based on data from stream gauges in the upper watershed west of Highway 280 and tide gauges in the Bay, as well as hydraulic models and experience with previous storm events.
 The public is invited to access the detailed information from these stream gauges and rainfall gauges by clicking on the link https://contrail.onerain.com/?status=300&c>contrail.onerain.com, and inputting the following into the appropriate fields: